-Toast sells software that is optimised for the restaurant industry, allowing restaurant owners and managers to streamline both online and in-store orders.
-Its IPO values the company at $20 billion.
+Toast filed for an initial public offering in August 2021.
+It sells software that is optimised for the restaurant industry, allowing restaurant owners and managers to streamline both online and in-store orders.
 Read on as we explain more about the Toast IPO.

 How much is Toast worth?

-Toast had been valued at about $5 billion following its final private funding round in February 2021.
-At that time the Wall Street Journal reckoned it had potential to quadruple that valuation should its IPO prove successful - it was a prediction that has proved extremely accurate.
+Toast was valued at about $5 billion following its most recent private funding round in February 2021.
+According to the Wall Street Journal, it has potential to quadruple that valuation should its IPO prove successful.

 How to trade stocks at City Index